Mylo16/learning-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank Cindy Shin.
+The idea behind this project design was extracted from her design on 2015 CC global summit at beehance
-I would like to thank the entire microverse staff and students for such a wonderful coding camp
+Secondly, would like to thank the entire microverse staff and students for such a wonderful coding camp

 ## 📝 License <a name="license"></a>